-33 b.
+- c.
 Unplanned Deviations.
-Unplanned instances can create a temporary need for deviations. from the normal regulation plan.
-Unplanned deviations may be classified as either major or 34 35 minor but do not fall into the category of emergency deviations.
-Construction accounts for many of the minor deviations and typical examples include utility stream crossings, bridge work, and 36 major construction contracts.
-Minor deviations can also be necessary to carry out maintenance 37 38 and inspection of facilities.
-The possibility of the need for a major deviation mostly occurs 39 during extreme flood events.
+Unplanned instances can create a temporary need for deviations from the normal regulation plan.
+Unplanned deviations may be classified as either major or minor but do not fall into the category of emergency deviations.
+Construction accounts for many of the minor deviations and typical examples include utility stream crossings, bridge work, and major construction contracts.
+Minor deviations can also be necessary to carry out maintenance and inspection of facilities.
+The possibility of the need for a major deviation mostly occurs during extreme flood events.
 Requests for changes in release rates generally involve periods ranging from a few hours to a few days, with each request being analyzed on its own merits.
-In 40 evaluating the proposed deviation, consideration must be given to impacts on project and 41 system purposes, upstream watershed conditions, potential flood threat, project condition, and 42 alternative measures that can be taken.
-Approval for unplanned deviations, either major or 43 minor, will be obtained from the Division Office by telephone or electronic mail prior to 44
+In evaluating the proposed deviation, consideration must be given to impacts on project and system purposes, upstream watershed conditions, potential flood threat, project condition, and alternative measures that can be taken.
+Approval for unplanned deviations, either major or minor, will be obtained from the Division Office by telephone or electronic mail prior to implementation. - d.
+Planned Deviations.
+Each condition should be analyzed on its merits.
+Sufficient data on flood potential, lake and watershed conditions, possible alternative measures, benefits to be expected, and probable effects on other authorized and useful purposes, together with the district recommendation, will be presented by letter or electronic mail to the Division office for review and approval. - 7-16.
+Rate of Release Change.
+Gradual changes are important when releases are being decreased and downstream conditions are very wet, resulting in saturated riverbank conditions.
+The Corps acknowledges that a significant reduction in project releases over a short period can result in some bank sloughing, and release changes are scheduled accordingly when a slower rate of change does not significantly affect downstream flood risk.
+Overall, the effect of project regulation on streambank erosion has been reduced by the regulation of the project because higher peak-runoff flows into the project are captured and metered out more slowly.